-Keeping customers happy and regulators happy isn’t easy for fintech.
-But here we tell you what to do to comply, and boost your UX.
+Here we tell you what to do to comply, and boost your UX.

 Traditional financial services are comfortable with regulation, and also try to innovate and offer customers new options.
 That means fintechs have to go beyond, and offer something better.
 However, if if the UX becomes cumbersome, and starts to feel like an irritation more than an innovation, then they will lose customers.